Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Tilting modules and character formulas

-As a direct consequence of the forthcoming Propositions \ref{prop type W}, \ref{prop type S} and \ref{prop type H} in the Appendix B, along with Lemma \ref{cha fact}, Soergel reciprocity leads to the following theorems on character formulas for indecomposable tilting modules.
+As a direct consequence of the forthcoming Propositions \ref{prop type W}, \ref{prop type S} and \ref{prop type H} in the Appendix B, along with Lemma \ref{cha fact}, Soergel reciprocity leads to the following theorem on character formulas for indecomposable tilting modules.

 \begin{thm} Let $\ggg=X(n)$ for $X\in\{W,\bar{S},\bar{H}\}$, and $\lambda\in\Lambda^+$.
 The character formulas for tilting modules $T(\lambda)$ are listed as follows.

 (1) If $\ggg=W(n)$, then

 (2) If $\ggg=\bar{S}(n)$, then